chanezon/azure-linux/docker/machine.md

 {"DriverName":"azure","Driver":{"MachineName":"pat-1-20150128000516","SubscriptionID":"9b5910a1-d954-4b45-85e8-8e79d5ea2841","SubscriptionCert":"/Users/pat/.azure/9b5910a1-d954-4b45-85e8-8e79d5ea2841.pem","PublishSettingsFilePath":"","Name":"","Location":"West US","Size":"Small","UserName":"ubuntu","UserPassword":"","Image":"b39f27a8b8c64d52b05eac6a62ebad85__Ubuntu-14_04_1-LTS-amd64-server-20140927-en-us-30GB","SSHPort":22,"DockerPort":2376,"CaCertPath":"","PrivateKeyPath":""},"CaCertPath":"","ServerCertPath":"","ServerKeyPath":"","PrivateKeyPath":"","ClientCertPath":""}
 ```

 One word of caution: MachineName is the name of the cloud service that will be created in Azure.
-A cloud service name must be between 3 and 25 characters. machine adds a 16 character postfix to the name you provide on the command line.
+A cloud service name must be between 3 and 25 characters. machine adds a 16 character timestamp postfix to the name you provide on the command line.
 This means you want to use a machine name that is shorter than 9 characters.
 Else machine will throw an error message.

 The Azure driver has many other options: according to machine create --help
 ```